 - 4. Law Enforcement personnel will be responding rapidly.
 It is important for everyone to remain sheltered until an "All Clear" is given or you are directed to evacuate by law enforcement personnel.
 If you encounter law enforcement responders, strictly obey all commands given.
 Expect firm and direct commands from law enforcement personnel. - 5.
 Do not yell or scream at law enforcement and keep hands visible and empty at all times. - 6.
 Updated safety information and instructions are sent through the Campus Alert Notification System, when appropriate. - 7.
 Take care of yourself first, and then help the wounded before first responders arrive.
-Emergency First Aid Kits are located in or near campus Safer Areas. - 7.1.
-If the injured are in immediate danger, help get them to safety, if possible. - 7.2.
+Emergency First Aid Kits are located in or near campus Safer Areas. - a.
+If the injured are in immediate danger, help get them to safety, if possible. - b.
 While you wait for first responders to arrive, provide first-aid, apply direct pressure to wounds and use tourniquets, if you have been trained to do so.

-In the event of an active threat / active shooter on campus, but not near your location:
+In the event of an ACTIVE THREAT / ACTIVE SHOOTER on campus, but not near your location:

 - 1. Immediately contact OCCC CPD.
 Officers will immediately respond to the location of the disturbance and request additional support from local Law Enforcement Agencies, as necessary. - 2.
-Shelter in Place in your facility. - 2.1.
-Lock and block all doors, close blinds, and turn off lights. - 2.2.
-Silence all electronic devices and make sure they will not vibrate. - 2.3.
-Continue to monitor all available sources of communication including, but not limited to, OCCC social media sites, text, email, and local news for more information. - 2.4.
-If you observe suspicious or criminal activity near your location, remain sheltered in place and contact OCCC CPD to report the information. - 2.5.
+Shelter in Place in your facility. - a.
+Lock and block all doors, close blinds, and turn off lights. - b.
+Silence all electronic devices and make sure they will not vibrate. - c.
+Continue to monitor all available sources of communication including, but not limited to, OCCC social media sites, text, email, and local news for more information. - d.
+If you observe suspicious or criminal activity near your location, remain sheltered in place and contact OCCC CPD to report the information. - e.
 Stay in place until you are notified by law enforcement or through the Campus Alert Notification System of an "All Clear".

-In the event of a civil disturbance:
+In the event of a CIVIL DISTURBANCE: